Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\System:DontDisplayNetworkSelectionUI
 ```

-## 3.10.25.3 - Ensure 'Do not enumerate connected users on domain-joined computers' is set to 'Enabled'
+## 3.10.25.3 - 'Do not enumerate connected users on domain-joined computers' is set to 'Enabled'

 >[!NOTE]
 >This policy setting prevents connected users from being enumerated on domain-joined